 There are many ways to invest in this sector.
 You can check out the U.S. News guide to buying art as a first port of call.

 Consider whether you want to invest in individual pieces, look into fractional share agreements, or even throw your money into an art fund.
-The more research you do about the world of art, the better position you will be in when it comes to buying some.
+The more research you do about the art world, the better position you will be in when buying some.

 8. Invest in a startup